jonasjohansson/nava.community/pages/visualia.md

 {% enddiv %}

+A [Kvant FB4 Laser](https://www.kvantlasers.sk/collections/kvant-clubmax-fb4-lasers/products/clubmax-3000-fb4) is provided by [Laserboy](http://www.laserboy.se/) to those teams that wish to use it.

 {% vid "/video/visualia.mp4"  %}

-A [Kvant FB4 Laser](https://www.kvantlasers.sk/collections/kvant-clubmax-fb4-lasers/products/clubmax-3000-fb4) is provided by [Laserboy](http://www.laserboy.se/) to those teams that wish to use it.
-The event will take place in [Reaktorhallen](https://www.r1.kth.se/).
-More information TBD.

 ## Open call

 [Smart Kreativ Stad](https://smartkreativstad.com/arrangera-en-egen-popupbiovisning-i-sommar/) announced the possibility to rent their [Tech-kit](https://smartkreativstad.com/wp-content/uploads/2020/06/Popup_teknikkit.pdf) at a reduced price.
-NAVA, in collaboration with [Adam Siversen Ljung](https://adamsiversenljung.com/), invites visual artists and electronic music artists to perform at Reaktorhallen, Stockholm.
-Selected artists will be paired for a collaborative and unique performance.
+NAVA, in collaboration with [Adam Siversen Ljung](https://adamsiversenljung.com/), invites visual artists and electronic music artists to perform at [Reaktorhallen](https://www.r1.kth.se/).
+Selected artists will be paired for a collaborative ~15 min AV performance.

-Each pair will then prepare a ~15 minute AV set, which will be presented on the 11th of September in Stockholm.

 ### Apply

 -   [Application form](https://forms.gle/3qiiPsRXVfuezT597)
 -   Deadline: 3rd of August 2020, 24:00 CET

+_The open call has been extended for **Installations**, and applications will be looked at as they come in._

 ### Compensation

-There is no monetary compensation in this event.
+There is no monetary compensation.
 In return, we will provide you with a stage, and documentation of the event and performance.

 ### Schedule